1. Who pays for the buses?

 On the average sunny day, temperatures in Cedar Crest are 4-6 degrees lower than in Albuquerque.
 However, sometimes wind, cloud, and precipitation conditions can lower the temperature another 5+ degrees.
-It is always best for you and your students to check the weather forecast for Cedar Crest the day before and discuss appropriate attire for the trip.
+It is always best for you and your students to check the Cedar Crest weather forecast and current conditions at the SMNHC the day before and discuss appropriate attire for the trip.

 9. When should we arrive and depart the center?

-This will completely depend on the availability of your buses, but our earliest start time is 9 am and our latest departure time is 2:30 pm.
+This will completely depend on the availability of your buses and school start/end times, but our earliest start time is 9 am and our latest departure time is 2:30 pm.
 We offer up to a 4.5 hour program including lunch.

 10. When does the center cancel a trip if there is bad weather?